Construction of electronic cigarettes

 As the e-cigarette industry continues to evolve, new products are quickly developed and brought to market.
 First-generation e-cigarettes tend to look like traditional cigarettes and so are called "cigalikes".
 Most cigalikes look like cigarettes but there is some variation in size.
 Second-generation devices are larger overall and look less like traditional cigarettes.
-Third-generation devices include mechanical mods and variable voltage devices.
-The fourth-generation includes sub ohm tanks and temperature control devices.
+Third-generation devices include mechanical mods and variable-voltage devices.
+The fourth-generation includes sub-ohm tanks and temperature control devices.
 The voltage for first-generation e-cigarettes is about 3.7 and second-generation e-cigarettes can be adjusted from 3 V to 6 V, while more recent devices can go up to 8 V. The latest generation of e-cigarettes are pod mods, which provide higher levels of nicotine than regular e-cigarettes through the production of aerosolized protonated nicotine.

 E-liquid is the mixture used in vapor products such as e-cigarettes and usually contain propylene glycol, glycerin, nicotine, flavorings, additives, and differing amounts of contaminants.
-E-liquid formulations greatly vary due to fast growth and changes in manufacturing designs of e-cigarettes.
+E-liquid formulations greatly vary due to rapid growth and changes in manufacturing designs of e-cigarettes.
 The composition of the e-liquid for additives such as nicotine and flavors vary across and within brands.
 The liquid typically consists of a combined total of 95% propylene glycol and glycerin, and the remaining 5% being flavorings, nicotine, and other additives.
 There are e-liquids sold without propylene glycol, nicotine, or flavors.
 The flavorings may be natural, artificial, or organic.
 Over 80 chemicals such as formaldehyde and metallic nanoparticles have been found in the e-liquid.
 There are many e-liquids manufacturers in the US and worldwide, and more than 15,500 flavors existed in 2018.
 Under the US Food and Drug Administration (FDA) rules, e-liquid manufacturers are required to comply with a number of manufacturing standards.
 The revision to the EU Tobacco Products Directive has some standards for e-liquids.
 Industry standards have been created and published by the American E-liquid Manufacturing Standards Association (AEMSA).